WordPress/book/Content/Part 4/27-update-notifications.md

 - They can confuse users
 - The space that you have for preferences is finite so fill it wisely

 WordPress developers carefully consider introducing a new option.
 Over time they have become better about making decisions about options.
 By the time the question arose about data collection, they were extremely reluctant to introduce new options.
-[Peter posted to the wp-hackers thread](http://lists.automattic.com/pipermail/wp-hackers/2007-September/015119.html):
+[Westi posted to the wp-hackers thread](http://lists.automattic.com/pipermail/wp-hackers/2007-September/015119.html):

 > One of the core design ideas for WordPress is that we don't introduce options lightly.
 The moment you think of making a feature optional you challenge the argument for introducing the feature in the beginning.